MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-tool-install-os.md

 If using BCD boot, complete the following steps:

 1. Copy the *ServerHCI.vhdx* file to the physical boot drive of your server.
-1. From a command prompt, run the following to attach the VHDX file, select a volume, and assign a drive letter:
+1. From an administrative command prompt, run the following to attach the VHDX file, select a volume, and assign a drive letter:

     ```powershell
     Diskpart